Daniel R. Caulk

 - Scott Family of Georgia and Florida

-Margarett was born on 24 December 1859 at Terrell, Georgia, United States.2 She was the daughter of Stephen Scott and Louisa N. Beard.
-She married Joseph A. J. Sheffield, on 18 January 1877 at Colquitt, Miller, Georgia, United States.3 Margarett died on 17 October 1935 at Miller, Georgia, United States, at age 75.
-Her body was buried at Roberts Cemetery, Miller, Georgia, United States.4
+Margarett Ann Scott was the daughter of Stephen Scott and Louisa N. Beard.
+She married Joseph A. J. Sheffield, on 18 January 1877 at Colquitt, Miller, Georgia, United States.2 Margarett died on 17 October 1935 at Miller, Georgia, United States, at age 75.
+Her body was buried at Roberts Cemetery, Miller, Georgia, United States.3

 - Mary Lou Sheffield b.
 27 Jan 1878, d.
 4 Jan 1940